Callenowy/next-drizzle-sqlite-stack/README.md

 ## <a name="license">License</a>

-Developer App is software licensed under the [MIT license](LICENSE).
+The Stack App is software licensed under the [MIT license](LICENSE).